Connect apps to get visibility and control with Microsoft Defender for Cloud Apps

 To disable connected apps:

-- In the Connected apps page, in the relevant row, click the three dots and select Disable App connector.
+- In the Connected apps page, in the relevant row, select the three dots and choose Disable App connector.

 - In the pop-up, click Disable App connector instance to confirm the action.